luispedro/pythonvision_org/content/pages/tutorial.rst

 .. [#] For the curious, I contrast stretched the image for this tutorial.

-.. [#] If you are not too familiar with Python, you might not be confortable
+.. [#] If you are not too familiar with Python, you might not be comfortable
        with the *dna // 2* notation.
 While 4 divided by 2 is obviously 2, it is
        not always clear what 3 divided by 2 should be.
 The *integer division* answer is that it's 1 (with remainder 1), while the *floating-point